Germany definitely has no shortage of endearing, lovable medieval towns and Bamberg is no exception.

 Having spent the night in Nuremberg, we made sure to wake up early so we could make the most of our day trip to Bamberg.
 We arrived before 9:00 am, when the narrow, medieval streets were still quiet and empty.
 This was my favourite part of the day because it felt like we had the town all to ourselves.

-We didn’t have much of a plan for our visit and simply began to wander.
+We didn’t have much of a plan for our visit to Bamberg and simply began to wander.
 We easily found the Old Town Hall, spanning the Regnitz River, but after that promptly got lost among Bamberg’s seven hills, rivers and twisty streets.

 Being lost wasn’t so bad because we got to see things I’m sure most visitors to the town don’t get to.
 We found a palace down by the river and visited St. Stephen’s church, high on a hill.